 Installing a power supply unit blank

-- 1. Follow the safety guidelines listed in the Safety instructions. - NOTE: Install the power supply unit (PSU) blank only in the second PSU bay. - 2.
+- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 If required, Remove the PSU.

 Align the PSU blank with the PSU bay and push it into the PSU bay until it clicks into place.